As an ecommerce business, Net Promoter Score® might be the most powerful KPI in your CX toolkit.

 The majority of ecommerce business owners think that the product is the most important aspect that influences customer experience, with shipment and delivery coming next.
 It is true, but these aren’t the only business areas to take care of.
 Even if the product is of premium quality, there are many details that can influence the overall satisfaction and the score.

 Any flaws in the purchase process can lead to dissatisfaction.
 Before customers get the product delivered, they will spend a lot of time on your website, and if their experience isn’t of top quality, they will never become promoters of your business or even get through with their purchase abandoning the cart mid-way.

-A website that is hard to navigate, is not mobile friendly, with no or little options to filter the products, unreliable search, plain descriptions, hard-to-locate cart, topped up by limited or insecure payment methods and lack of timely support across channels, will divert customers away, regardless of the product quality.
+A website that is hard to navigate, is not mobile friendly, with no or few options to filter the products, unreliable search, plain descriptions, hard-to-locate cart, topped up by limited or insecure payment methods and lack of timely support across channels, will divert customers away, regardless of the product quality.

 Even if you do everything right, there is another aspect to consider to improve customer experience and namely personalization.
-Delivering exactly those services or products that a client needs is a powerful tool that enables businesses to increase sales and improve retention.
+Delivering exactly those services or products a client needs is a powerful tool that enables businesses to increase sales and improve retention.

 What’s more, your team needs to be receptive to your customer’s goals and needs and be able to improve the customer experience at all times.
 Incorporating NPS into employee performance can help you get the right outcome.

 When you review your results, don’t just look at the numbers.
 Review comments from customers, especially from your Detractors.
 In doing so, you’ll often discover the small but significant flaws in your sales, payment, and order fulfillment processes that hurt the CX.

 The most important element of the NPS process is closing the feedback loop: a process of taking action and responding directly to a customer’s concerns, complaints or praise.